 - 2 tablespoons cocoa powder

 - 1 tablespoon baking powder

 - Stir the chocolate until smooth, then gradually whisk in 3 tablespoons of the cream.
-Put a lid on the tub (or cover it with foil) and freeze for about 30 minutes.
+Put a lid on the bowl/tub (or cover it with foil) and freeze for about 30 minutes.

-- Preheat the oven to 200C/390F (180C/355F fan).
+- Preheat the oven to 180C/355F.
 Melt the butter in a large bowl in the microwave for 30 to 60 seconds, then set aside to cool slightly.

 - Fold in the flour, cocoa, baking powder and chopped chocolate until just combined.

 - Divide half the batter between 6 muffin cases.
 Then spoon just over a teaspoon of the chilled chocolate and cream mixture into the centre of each.
 Cover with the rest of the batter.

 - Bake for 20 minutes.
 Let cool for a short while, then eat while still warm and gooey.